 The Claimant also satisfies the final jurisdictional requirement.
-Claimant has stated that she has not "received any compensation under the Claims Settlement Agreement from the Department of State."
+Claimant has stated that she has never "received any compensation under the [U.S.-Iraq] Claims Settlement Agreement] from the Department of State."
 Further, we have no evidence that the State Department has provided her any compensation under the Claims Settlement Agreement.
 Therefore, Claimant meets this element of her claim.